 In summary, parks across the Town of Simsbury are terrifically maintained, especially given limited operations and maintenance staffing.
 Areas for improvement are typically related to outdated amenities and facilities like pavilions, play equipment, and irrigation.
 In some cases, complete removal of unsafe or substandard facilities is recommended, while in others, repair to these features is recommended.
 In all parks, accessibility, tree planting/ maintenance, and non-motorized access (where feasible) is recommended to increase usership and provide a safe environment.
+It is recommended that the Town pursue improved public education on the stewardship of open space and Simsbury's commitment to preventing encroachment and illegal dumping.

-Open space improvements generally fall into two categories; public access and ecological restoration.
+Open space improvements generally fall into two categories: public access and ecological restoration.
 Not all parcels are appropriate for public access; sensitive habitats, wetlands, and riparian corridors can be negatively impacted by inappropriate use.
 Other sites are ideal for passive recreation, trails, and river access.
 Ecological restoration efforts should be carefully planned and performed only after a baseline assessment of biota is conducted.
 Invasive species removal should be tailored per the species and immediately followed by a reintroduction of native plant communities.
-Acquisition of new open space parcels is highly recommended - especially where these parcels provide further connectivity and protect watershed resources.
+Followed by public education on the need to remove these species from private lands as well Acquisition of new open space parcels is highly recommended - especially where these parcels provide further connectivity and protect watershed resources.

 Prioritization and consideration for implementation of these recommendations are further discussed in Part 10: Goals and Action Plan.